Tofacitinib Print Page

 - The benefit of Tofacitinib can be seen in patients as early as 2-4 weeks after starting it.

-- There is no clear data yet to suggest tofacitinib is a better medication than other new medications for rheumatoid arthritis called biologics.
+- Tofacitinib appears to be equally effective to other new medications for rheumatoid arthritis called biologics.

 If I start tofacitinib, can I stop my other DMARDs?

 - Most rheumatologists will suggest you continue with at least methotrexate, assuming you have not had side effects, in addition to tofacitinib.
 Studies have shown it works significantly better when combined with methotrexate.